gel/gel.github.io/content/generative-ai/2-llm-research/1_llm_pretraining_finetuning.md

 Technique is to randomize training data and do a k-fold split, build K models and then measure mean and deviations - negative mean is usually the mistakes.

-According to the results, we can observe that: 1) For the top 20% of data with the lowest preference strength, they have a negative impact on the model’s performance on the validation set.
+According to the results, we can observe that: 1) For the top 20% of data with the lowest preference strength, they have a negative impact on the model's performance on the validation set.
 The preference strength for these data subsets is less than 0.
-2) For data ranked between 20% and 40%, after training, the model’s prediction accuracy on the validation set is approximately 0.5.
+2) For data ranked between 20% and 40%, after training, the model's prediction accuracy on the validation set is approximately 0.5.
 The preference strength for this type of data is around 0.
-3) The remaining data significantly improves the model’s performance.
+3) The remaining data significantly improves the model's performance.
 However, the top 10% of data with the highest preference strength does not achieve the best performance when trained alone.
 Based on the above results, we can roughly categorize preference data into three types: incorrect data, ambiguous data (almost no difference), and normal data (clear differences).
 These three types of preference data play different roles and make different contributions to preference modeling.
 It is necessary for us to conduct a more detailed analysis of them and then consider how to handle each type.

 ### [LLARA] Making LLMs A Better Foundation For Dense Retrieval